A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results with mechanical relaxation

 \subsection{2D Riemann problem}

-In a final test, we consider a two-dimensional Riemann problem inspired from the configuration C1 employed for the full BN model in \cite{dumbser:2013} and analyzed also in \cite{dumbser:2016, fraysse:2016}.
+In a final test, we consider a two-dimensional Riemann problem inspired from the configuration C1 employed in \cite{dumbser:2013} and analyzed also in \cite{dumbser:2016, fraysse:2016}.
+In \cite{dumbser:2013}, the test is solved for the full Baer--Nunziato model, with relaxation parameters chosen so as to mimic the Kapila model.
 The computational domain is $\Omega = \rpth{-0.5, 0.5} \times \rpth{0.5, 0.5}$.
-The EOS parameters are $\gamma_{1} = \gamma_{2} = 1.4, \pi_{1} = \pi_{2} = 0, \eta_{1} = \eta_{2} = 0$.
+The EOS parameters are $\gamma_{1} = 1.4, \gamma_{2} = 1.67, \pi_{1} = \pi_{2} = 0, \eta_{1} = \eta_{2} = 0$.
 The initial conditions are reported in Table \ref{tab:2D_Riemann_init}.
 The final time is $T_{f} = \SI{0.15}{\second}$.
 Following \cite{dumbser:2013}, we adopt reflective boundary conditions.
 In order to enhance the computational efficiency, the multiresolution capabilities of \texttt{samurai}\footnote{\url{https://github.com/hpc-maths/samurai}} \cite{bellotti:2022} are employed.
 More specifically, we consider a minimum resolution which would correspond to a uniform mesh with $N_{\text{cells}} = 256$ per direction and maximum resolution which would correspond to a uniform mesh with $N_{\text{cells}} = 2048$ per direction, i.e. $2048^{2} \approx 4 \cdot 10^{6}$ cells.
 The Courant number is set to $C = 0.45$.